-HFT 3862L Wines of France and Italy (3).
+HFT 3862L Wines of the Old World (3).
 A survey of the wines of the New World focusing on French and Italian wine groups, the most common methods of wine production; French and Italian wine classification systems.
 Prerequisite: Minimum age 21.